abrandemuehl/distance-functions/slides.md

 Introduction to Belief Space Planning
 =====================================

-* State -> Belief
-* A belief is a pdf over the possible (not necessarily reachable) physical states
+> * A belief is a pdf over the possible (not necessarily reachable) physical states
-* Beliefs can be arbitrary pdf's/pmf's
+> * Goal is to generate a strategy (sequence of actions, or mapping from beliefs to best actions) that takes agent from start states (set of beliefs) to goal states (set of beliefs)
-* Size is doubly exponential in the number of state space dimensions
+> * "Size is doubly exponential in the number of state space dimensions"
+>       * If we restrict the space of pdfs to those with finite parameterizations
+>       * Otherwise is an infinite cardinality space of possible pdfs

 Belief Space Advantages through Examples
 ========================================

 * If you plan in the space of beliefs, you can control the variance of your belief
+    - leads to information gathering as a strategy in partially observable spaces
-  - Information gathering, bounded collision probability
+    - can set bounds on collision probability as input to planner

 Belief Space Example: Information Gathering
 ===========================================